replaceafill/edx-documentation/en_us/shared/course_features/diff_content/diff_content_overview.rst

 ***********************************************************

-If you have enabled cohorts in your course, you can use content groups to designate particular components in your course as visible only to specific groups of learners.
-For an example, you intend all learners in your course to have substantially the same course experience, with the exception that only learners who are either alumni or current students of your university are shown a video message from various university officials at the end of a section.
-By placing alumni and current university students in cohorts, and associating these cohorts with a content group, you
+If you have enabled cohorts in your course, you can use content groups to designate particular components in your course as visible only to learners in a specific cohort.

+For example, you might intend all learners in your course to have substantially the same course experience, except that you want to show learners who are either current students or alumni of your university a special videos in several sections.
+By creating a cohort for these university- related learners and designating the special video as only visible to this cohort, you can provide a customized course experience.

+For information about creating differentiated content using cohorts, see :ref:`Cohorts Overview` and :ref:`Cohorted Courseware Overview`.